axonivy-market/ai-assistant/ai-assistant-product/README.md

 }
 ```

-- **customInstruction**: Provides specific instructions for the AI to follow in executing the tool.
+- **customInstruction**: provides specific instructions for the AI to follow in executing the tool.
 For instance, the AI might be directed to "Find employees who have the role 'WEB_DEVELOPER'".

 ```json
 {